We teach Argentine tango as a social dance.

 skills in the 100 level courses.
 You should be regularly attending the milongas,

 courses are our most advanced courses.
-Students should have at least one
+Students typically have two or more

-year of tango study combined with participation at the milongas.
+years of tango study combined with regular participation at the milongas.

 You do not need to complete the entire 200 level curriculum before you start

-taking 300 level courses.
-However, you should have completed the corresponding 200 level course.
+taking 300 level courses, but you should have completed the corresponding 200 level course.

 This course covers fundamental skills of close embrace tango.
 It consists of five 1-hour classes.